Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 September: San Francisco, California

 There is a month when the weather in San Francisco doesn’t careen through four seasons in a single day.
-July and August can be particularly bad offenders, but come this month, and you’ll be sharing a locals’ secret.
+July and August can be particularly bad offenders, but come this month, and you’ll be sharing a local’s secret.
 September is when you won’t need to pack sunscreen, an umbrella, and a scarf in your day bag.
 The balmy, breezy temps stay consistent and (mostly) sunny all month, usually in the mid-70s.
 Given that San Francisco is a city where walking is both the easiest and most interesting way to get around, that’s a major plus.
 A handful of fun citywide events take place this month, too, like the Shakespeare Festival’s free performances in McLaren Park, the Autumn Moon Festival in Chinatown, and Flower Piano concerts in the botanical gardens.
-September also brings the kink-friendly Folsom Street Fair, but fair warning that certain parts are not for the faint of heart.
+September also brings the kink-friendly (and adults only) Folsom Street Fair, which donates proceeds to public health, the arts, and human services nonprofits.

-A Caribbean beach with turquoise water, white sand, a red parasail, and a tiny sailboat with blue, green, and yellow sail
+A Caribbean beach with turquoise water (at left), white sand, red parasail, and sailboat with blue, green, and yellow sail on sand

 Stretch out on Aruba’s golden sands in the fall.